argonatorUberTF/Uber-Team-Fortress/README.md

 Not tested on FTE or Prozac server yet.
 Volunteers ?

-Upgrade medic nail gun to lava nails ala rogue. - done -arg.
+Upgraded medic nail gun to nails with more damage, similar to the lava nails, but not quad damage. - done -arg.

 Adjust starting armor and speeds to rebalance things.

+All players start with at least 3 of each type of the two kinds of grenades.
+So drops require two type 2 work from the spawn on any map regardless for faster combat action.
+Besides some maps didn't have grenade ammo or some of the backpacks did not give grenades.
+This makes it possible to plant a prox mine from the start as soldier for example.

-Put in an anti-bunny hopping system to remove the game glitch of angled bouncing.
+Possibly put in an anti-bunny hopping system to remove the game glitch of angled bouncing.
 It was never intended in the design and unbalances gameplay.
 A cheese.
 It is nowhere fair when a hwguy can move as fast as a scout or a soldier passing a scout.
 (Possibly add this as an anti-cheat system)